finos/a11y-theme-builder/docs/motivation/solution.md

 ![autoupdate](../../_images/auto-update.png)

 Typically, this would be very challenging.
-However, with the Theme Builder all we need to do is:
+However, with the Theme Builder all we would need to do is:

 1. Duplicate our AA compliant design system
-2. Update one atomic setting for the WCAG compliance from AA to AAA.
+2. Update one atomic property to switch the WCAG compliance setting from AA to AAA.
     * The atomic elements of new design system will be automatically updated:
         * Colors and contrast will be automatically updated to meet the elevated requirements
         * Line heights updated
         * Character spacing is updated
 3. Save the new Design System.

+>Note: The atomic property mentioned above is an enhancement that is yet to be implemented.
+The WCAG AA and AAA compliance capabilities are already in place.

 ## DesignOps Toolchain